2019 Big Ten Tournament: Bracket, scores, schedule, seeds | NCAA.com

-The 2019 Big Ten Tournament will get 14 teams competing for a title March 13-17 in Chicago.
-Michigan has won the crown in each of the last two seasons.
-Stay here for bracket updates, scores, schedule and also seeding information.
+The 2019 Big Ten Tournament starts March 13 in Chicago.
+Michigan State holds the No. 1 seed, with Purdue No. 2 and Michigan third.
+Stay here for bracket updates, scores, schedule and also seeds.

-The conference is in Chicago for the first time since 2015, when Wisconsin beat Michigan State in the final.
-Last year, Michigan defeated Purdue at Madison Square Garden in New York City.
+The conference tournament will be played in Chicago for the first time since 2015.
+Last season, Michigan defeated Purdue at Madison Square Garden in New York City.

 2019 Big Ten Tournament: Bracket